 Plants are great producers – they’re the source of food for many of earth’s animals, insects and microbes.
-As autotropic, primary producers, plants are rooted to the base of the food chain as firmly as they’re rooted to the ground.
-An important food chain we learned in schools taught us that plant produces its own food using sunlight, carbon dioxide and water.
+As autotrophic, primary producers, plants are rooted to the base of the food chain as firmly as they’re rooted to the ground.
+A famous food chain we learned in schools taught us that plant produces its own food using sunlight, carbon dioxide and water.
 A rabbit feeds on the plant.
 A fox eats the rabbit.
 And when the fox dies, microbes eat (decompose) the fox’s body, which then goes back to the ground.
 Microbes are therefore on the top of the food chain as they feed (infect) on animals and plants.

-A number of plants have found ways around this rule.
+Some plants have found ways around this rule.
 For example, the Venus flytrap, a carnivorous plant, preys on insects and ants by trapping them in its leaves.
 Some plants, like mistletoes, are parasitic and grow on another plant.
 Mistletoes penetrate the host plant through its modified root called haustorium to absorb nutrients.

 Photosynthesis is a process that’s fundamental to the identity of plants.
 Despite finding alternative food sources, the plants above still perform the process photosynthesis.
 However, like fungi, Monotropa uniflora or the Indian pipe, is so rebellious that it doesn’t follow any of these rules.
-In fact, it’s so much off the radar, it acts as a parasite that leeches off fungi.
+In fact, it’s so much off the radar; it acts as a parasite that leeches off fungi.

 As the Indian pipe can’t photosynthesise, it doesn’t fit into the “producer” category of the food chain either.
 Remarkably, there are over 3,000 species of non-photosynthetic plants, which means they must find an alternative food source to survive.
 A few of them are members of the Ericaceae family, which includes the Indian pipe.
 The Ericaceae are a family of flowering plants (angiosperms) that contain important economic plants like blueberries, cranberries and Rhododendron.

 Indian pipes can grow in dark, dense forest floor covered by leaves and debris.
 These perennial wildflowers are dispersed across the Northern hemisphere and typically grow 10-30 centimetres tall.
 Each stem of the plant bears a single, white flower.
 The stem arcs at the tip so the young, closed flower points towards the ground, which ensures that the pollens are protected from rainwater.
 Once the flower matures, it opens up and points slightly, but not completely, upwards.
-This still protects flower from rainwater but makes the flowers more accessible to insect pollinators.
+This still protects flower from rainwater and also makes the flowers more accessible to insect pollinators.

 The Indian pipe is apparently somewhat edible (I don’t recommend it though!) but it’s more useful for medicinal purposes.
 It contains constituents that act as a nervine, a sedative and a pain-reliever.
 Indian pipes have nervines to calm the nerves, so they’re useful to treat seizures.
 The clear fluid from stems was used by Native American Indians to treat eye problems.
 One of the main ingredients in the plant is salicylic acid, which can be used to treat warts.
-Despite the appeal of these plants, they’re very difficult to propagate so they remain perennial wildflowers.
+Despite the appeal of these plants, they’re tough to propagate so they remain perennial wildflowers.

 Reversing the food chain

 The Indian pipe is a myco-heterotroph, which means that it forms a parasitic relationship with fungi.
 The plant only feeds on one group of mycorrhizal fungi, the Russula mushrooms.
 These fungi form a beneficial partnership called mycorrhizal symbiosis with photosynthetic plants.
-The fungus provides soil nutrients to the plant and in return, it receives fixed carbon that can be readily used as food.
+The fungus provides soil nutrients to the plant, and in return, it receives fixed carbon that can be readily used as food.

 As non-producers, Indian pipes trick the fungus – already in a mycorrhizal symbiosis with another photosynthetic plant – to form a new mycorrhizal partnership.
 But as the Indian pipe can’t carry out photosynthesis it doesn’t provide the fungus with fixed sugar.
 In fact, the Indian pipe somehow steals the sugars from the fungi that it gets from its mycorrhizal symbiosis from a photosynthetic plant.
 Therefore, the sugars, which the Indian pipe uses for growth and survival, come from another plant via the mycorrhizal fungi.
-Even though these fungi are beneficial and not parasitic, it’s still remarkable for a plant to con and steal food from fungi for survival.
+Even though these fungi are beneficial and not parasitic, it’s still remarkable for a plant to con and steals food from fungi for survival.
 The Indian pipe has flipped the food chain upside down.